aritradey26102004/PERSONAL-EXPENSE-TRACKER/README.md

-🧠 How It Works
+🧠 How It Works:

-Enter an expense name and amount.
+o Enter an expense name and amount.

-Click “Add Expense” — the item appears in the list.
+o  Click “Add Expense” — the item appears in the list.

-The total updates automatically.
+o  The total updates automatically.

-Delete any expense using the ❌ Delete button.
+o  Delete any expense using the ❌ Delete button.

-All data stays saved even if you refresh (thanks to localStorage).
+o  All data stays saved even if you refresh (thanks to localStorage).

-🧭 How to Use This App
+🧭 How to Use This App:

-Open the App
+1.Open the App
-Launch index.html — you’ll see a clean expense tracker interface.
+2.Launch index.html — you’ll see a clean expense tracker interface.

-Add a New Expense
+3.Add a New Expense

 In the input fields, enter an expense name (like “Lunch” or “Books”).

-Enter the amount in rupees (₹).
+4.Enter the amount in rupees (₹).

-Click the “Add Expense” button.
+5.Click the “Add Expense” button.

-View Your Expenses
+# View Your Expenses

-Each added expense appears in a list below.
+o Each added expense appears in a list below.

-The total amount automatically updates at the bottom.
+o The total amount automatically updates at the bottom.

-Delete an Expense
+o Delete an Expense

-Click the red “Delete” button next to any expense to remove it instantly.
+o Click the red “Delete” button next to any expense to remove it instantly.

-The total recalculates automatically.
+0 The total recalculates automatically.

-Automatic Saving
+# Automatic Saving

-Your expenses are stored locally using localStorage.
+o Your expenses are stored locally using localStorage.

-Closing or refreshing the browser won’t delete your data.
+o Closing or refreshing the browser won’t delete your data.

 ## 🖼️ Screenshots